telerik/xamarin-forms-docs/controls/pdfviewer/pdfviewer-fonts.md

 # Fonts

-RadPdfViewer has a support for standard and embeded fonts.
+RadPdfViewer has a support for standard and embedded fonts.

 ## Standard Fonts